 TransHub: A digital information and resource platform for all trans people and allies in NSW.

-Minus18: Australia’s largest youth driven network for LGBTIQ youth
+Minus18: Australia’s largest youth-driven network for LGBTIQ+ youth.

-Transcend: Transcend provides parent/carer support, community connection, information, advocacy & fundraising
+Transcend: Transcend provides parent/carer support, community connection, information, advocacy & fundraising.

 Transgender Victoria: TGV is an Australian organisation dedicated to achieving justice, equity and quality health and community service provision for trans and gender diverse people, their partners, families and friends.

 Transfamily: A group offers a warm and supportive environment for the parents, siblings, friends and family of transgender people.
 If you are struggling with your family, you can refer them onto groups like this one.

-Transmasc Australia: A peer-based, Australia-wide network offering contact, social support and information for trans men and other AFAB trans people.
+Transmasc Australia: A peer-based, Australia-wide network offering contact, social support, and information for trans men and other AFAB trans people.

-Gender Help for Parents Australia: created by Australian parents who have struggled to find information about services and support for issues around their children’s gender identity.
+Gender Help for Parents Australia: Created by Australian parents who have struggled to find information about services and support for issues around their children’s gender identity.